blue-luke/non-alc/README.md

 - Set up db and api
 - Hosted on heroku, exposed on https://non-alc.herokuapp.com/drinks
+- Use a serializer to structure the JSON, enabling nested data

 ## Existing obstacles

 ## Obstacles overcome, reverse chronological

+- Serializer wouldn't dispaly desired information
+- The initial db setup and interrelations were incorrect, due to mis-usage of singular and plurals

 - Can no longer get api running on local host, an error when running bin/rails s
 - Same error when pushing to heroku.
 Problem is fundamental to rails, must be addressed before proceeding.
 Not sure what caused the error in the first place.
 Probably caused by a gem called gem, now hashed out in gemfile